DotNetAge/vue-easy-pie-chart/README.md

 # vue-easy-pie-chart

-> With full power of easy-pie-chart for Vue
+easy-pie-chart with all power of Vue2.

 ## Install